Lilit Hovhannisyan: 2019: Dream World Tour

 Lilit's Dream World Tour took place across 70 cities around the world, including the whole of Europe, with shows in countries such as France, Germany, Sweden, Spain, Greece, Bulgaria, and Russia.
 The Tour also visited many capitals, with countries including Switzerland, Poland, Czechia, Abkhazia, Georgia, Denmark, Netherlands, Latvia, Ukraine, and the UK.
 There were other Northern and Southern American dates added, including the USA, Canada, Brazil, Argentina.
 Lilit's tour also including dates in Asia, the Middle East, and Oceania, such as Kazakhstan, Kuwait, Israel, Lebanon and Australia.
 On 9 March 2019, the Tour started in Yerevan, Armenia and finished on 18 November 2019 in Kyiv, Ukraine.

 2020 to present

 In January 2022, Hovhannisyan released her second studio album Dream: Iconic Remakes.

 Personal life

-Hovhannisyan is married to Armenian songwriter and record producer Vardan Petrosyan since June 29, 2011.
+Hovhannisyan is married to Armenian songwriter and record producer Vahram Petrosyan since June 29, 2011.

 In August 2019, Hovhannisyan became the first ever Armenian artist to be awarded a Certificate of Appreciation by the City of Los Angeles.

 As of April 2024, Hovhannisyan holds the most number of followers on Social Media and Youtube, and has the largest fan base of any Armenian artist.
 She also holds the record for one of the most views on Youtube for any Armenian singer.